 PAS CARTE (2021)

-pencil, thread, and found objects on handmade sekishu paper; dimensions variable (40 pieces total)
+pencil, thread, and found objects on handmade sekishu paper; dimensions variable

-To explore my new surroundings, I began taking long walks each morning, and I formed a habit out of picking up tiny 'treasures': bits of nature that had somehow thrived in the city, despite the odds.
-As I collected these cherished reminders, I realized that I recalled where I found them each time I passed the same spot, so I began drawing maps to each one.
-In a way, marking down my ephemeral finds on the streets of Paris was a means of learning my way around the city.
+An order to explore my new surroundings upon moving to a different continent, I began taking long walks each morning, and I formed a habit out of picking up tiny "treasures": bits of nature that stuck out in an otherwise concrete jungle.
+As I collected these small organic tokens, I began drawing a map to each one.
+In a way, marking down these ephemeral finds on the streets of Paris was a means of learning my way around the city.

 Perhaps useless as functional objects, these maps are nonetheless an indelible record of the process of discovery.